 26. Are disbursements approved for payment only by properly designated officials?
-27. Are travel expenses for out-of-state, out-of-country, and excess allowances approved in advance?
-Are invoices (vouchers) reviewed and approved for 28. completeness of supporting documents?
-Is responsibility fixed for seeing that all cash discounts 29. are taken and if applicable, that exemptions from sales, federal excise, and other taxes are claimed?
-Is the individual responsible for approval or check- 30. signing furnished with invoices and supporting data to be reviewed prior to approval or check-signing?
+27. Are travel expenses for out of state, out of country, and 28.
+Are invoices (vouchers) reviewed and approved for completeness of supporting documents?
+29. Is responsibility fixed for seeing that all cash discounts are taken and if applicable, that exemptions from sales, federal excise, and other taxes are claimed?
+30. Is the individual responsible for approval or check- signing furnished with invoices and supporting data to be reviewed prior to approval or check-signing?
 31. Are adjustments of recorded accounts payable or other liabilities properly approved?
 32. Are unused checks adequately controlled and safeguarded?
 33. Is it prohibited to sign blank checks in advance?
 34. Is it prohibited to make checks out to the order of "cash"?
-If facsimile signatures are used, are the signature 35. plates adequately controlled and separated physically from blank checks?
-Are purchases of goods and services initiated by 36. properly authorized requisitions bearing the approval of officials designated to authorize requisitions?
-Are all invoices received from vendors in a central 37. location, such as the accounting department?
+35. If facsimile signatures are used, are the signature plates adequately controlled and separated physically from blank checks?
+36. Are purchases of goods and services initiated by properly authorized requisitions bearing the approval of officials designated to authorize requisitions?
+37. Are all invoices received from vendors in a central location, such as the accounting department?
 38. Are purchase orders pre-numbered and issued in sequence?
-Are signature plates only under the signer's control and 39. does that person, or an appropriate designee, record 00. machine readings to ascertain that all checks signed are properly accounted for?
+39. Are signature plates only under the signer's control and does that person, or an appropriate designee, record machine readings to ascertain that all checks signed are properly accounted for?
 40. Are original invoices and supporting documents marked to indicate that payment has been made?
-Are changes to contracts or purchase orders subject to 41. the same controls and approvals as the original agreement?
+41. Are changes to contracts or purchase orders subject to the same controls and approvals as the original agreement?
 42. Are there checks in the processing procedures to prevent or detect duplicate payments?
 B. Monitoring 43.
-Are transfers or loans between funds approved by 43. management and allowable under applicable law?
-44. Before commitment, are funds not obligated, but 45. remaining in the budget verified as available?
+Are transfers or loans between funds approved by management and allowable under applicable law?
+44. Before commitment, are funds not obligated, but remaining in the budget verified as available?
 45. Are purchase orders or contracts required to be approved by appropriately designated officials before issuance?
 46. Is a government representative required to inspect construction projects before approval of payment?
 47. Are requests for progress payments under long-term contracts related to contractors' efforts and are they formally approved by a designated contract administrator / officer with formal approval authority?
 48. Is the coding of charges in the accounting department reviewed by a person competent to pass on the propriety of the distribution?
 49. Are debit balances in accounts payable and other liabilities reviewed and followed up?
 50. Are all records, checks and supporting documents retained according to the applicable (state or federal) record retention policy?
 51. Does the accounting department record and follow up partial deliveries?